data security

 KPIs & Maturity Metrics for Data Security

-Effective programs rely on measurement:
+Effective data security programs rely on measurement.
+Typical indicators include:

 • MTTD and MTTR: Short detection and response cycles reduce breach impact.